gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 * Clean task for a binary
 * Update CDT support to match Visual Studio support
 * Rename 'install' task to indicate that it's installing a developer image
+* Detangle knowledge about dealing with multiple source files from NativeCompiler